Needless to make further comments – Manteaw to Amidu

 Source: 3 News

-There is no need for Martin Amidu to continue revealing details of what led to his resignation as Special Prosecutor, Dr. Steve Manteaw, Chairman of the Civil Society Platform on Oil and Gas, has said.
+There is no need for Mr Martin Amidu to continue revealing details of what led to his resignation as Special Prosecutor, Dr Steve Manteaw, Chairman of the Civil Society Platform on Oil and Gas, has said.

 “Please, I have said since I left office that I was not going to give any press interview about my resignation,” he confessed.